ranajmi10/Spotify_SQL_project/README.md

 ## Findings and Conclusion

 ▪  **Top Performance Identification:**  The analysis identified the specific set of tracks with over 1 billion streams and the Top 5 tracks based on highest energy values, demonstrating the ability to pinpoint extreme high-performing data points.

-▪  **Top Performance Identification:**  The analysis identified the specific set of tracks with over 1 billion streams and the Top 5 tracks based on highest energy values, demonstrating the ability to pinpoint extreme high-performing data points.